 Section 1: Removal from Duty

 Any Executive Committee member may recommend that an officer be removed.
-Recommendations for removal may include, but are not limited to, failure to meet the Executive Committee attendance policy and/or failure to conduct the duties of their office.
+Recommendations for removal may include, but are not limited to failure to conduct the duties of their office and/or other provisions found in these bylaws.

 The discussion of removal from duty shall occur at the next scheduled meeting of the Caucus Executive Committee.
 The indicted individual will have the opportunity to provide in writing or speech their rebuttal to the charges.